valkyaha/HitTracker-Release/docs/Autosplitter-Guide.md

 # Autosplitter Guide

-This guide explains how the VNoHitTracker autosplitter works and how to configure it for new games.
+This guide explains how the NYA Core autosplitter works and how to configure it for new games.

 ## Overview